Are Birth Records Public in Pennsylvania?

 - The last known or assumed location of the person listed in the record.
 This includes cities, counties, and states.

-Pennsylvania birth records are available to eligible requesters by mail or in person upon payment of the appropriate fees and providing valid identification.
+Pennsylvania birth records are available to eligible requesters by mail or in person at local and state vital records offices upon payment of the appropriate fees and provision of valid identification.
 Pennsylvania considers the following valid identification:

 - Pennsylvania Driver’s License